2003–04 Minnesota Timberwolves season

 In the first round of the playoffs, the Timberwolves defeated the Denver Nuggets in five games, which was their first ever win in a playoff series.
 The Wolves were then pushed to the limit in the semi-finals by the Sacramento Kings, who they narrowly defeated in a deciding seventh game.
-In the Western Conference Finals, they faced the Los Angeles Lakers, who had defeated them in last season's First Round in six games.
-The Lakers team, known for its all-star starting lineup of Shaquille O'Neal, Kobe Bryant, Gary Payton and Karl Malone, defeated the Wolves in six games, then would go on to lose in the NBA Finals to the Detroit Pistons in five games.
+In the Western Conference Finals, they faced the Los Angeles Lakers, who had defeated them in the prior season's first round in six games.
+The Lakers team, known for its star-studded starting lineup consisting of Shaquille O'Neal, Kobe Bryant, Gary Payton, and Karl Malone, bested the Wolves in six games, where they would then would go on to lose in the NBA Finals against the Detroit Pistons in five games.
 Garnett, Cassell, and head coach Flip Saunders represented the Western Conference in the 2004 NBA All-Star Game.
-The 2004 All-Star Game was Cassell's only All-Star appearance in his career.
+The 2004 All-Star Game was Cassell's only NBA All-Star appearance in his entire career.

-As of 2021, this remains the only season the Timberwolves have ever won a playoff series; Minnesota would not make the playoffs again until 2018, losing in the first round.